 The panel began with both actors talking about how they entered the industry.
 Marshall said she attended Princeton University, where she studied writing.
 She confessed her love for great stories.
 After a few stand up/sketch comedy shows, she moved back to Los Angeles where an agent convinced her to try her hand at voice acting.

 Taylor says he knew he wanted to be a voice actor since he was four, and practiced accordingly by reading comics out loud, doing stand up comedy, and even took a job sweeping at a radio station where he would watch the DJ’s at work.
 One day when a DJ failed to show up, Taylor took his place.

-A highlight of the panel was hearing Taylor switch between all the different voices he had done in his career.
+A highlight of the Star Wars Rebels Panel was hearing Taylor switch between all the different voices he had done in his career.
 He mainly did his Obi-Wan voice but also showed off his voice double skills by performing as Marty McFly and Doc Brown from Back To The Future, Captain Jack Sparrow, Christopher Walken, and many others.
 “An impersonator will take a voice and over exaggerate it,” he said, “I just picture the person in my head and then it’ll come out,”